“The imagination has both shaped and been shaped by the spaces it passes through on two feet.” – Rebecca Solnit

 These walks were inspired by walking meditation practices and performance training methods that utilize very slow movement as a way to refine awareness of the body and cultivate attention and presence.

-We (Sarah and Temple) left the house at sunrise and walked a few blocks to the neighborhood soccer field.
+We (Sarah and Temple) met at the neighborhood soccer field at sunrise.
 To walk the length of the field at a regular pace would usually take about three or so minutes.
-We walked the distance in about forty-five minutes, slowing our steps in order to sense the rise and fall of each foot.
+We walked the distance in forty-five minutes, slowing our steps in order to sense the rise and fall of each foot.

 For our second walk Greg, Sarah and I returned to the field at twilight.
 Over the course of the walk we shared the field with a collection of birds, a fox and a deer.